bumps/bumps/doc/guide/experiment.rst

     P(y_i\ |\ f(x_i;p)) = \frac{1}{\sqrt{2\pi\sigma_i^2}}
         \exp\left(-\frac{(y_i-f(x_i;p))^2}{2\sigma_i^2}\right)

-and the negative log likelihood of observing all points in the data set for the given set of sample parameters is
+The negative log likelihood of observing all points in the data set for the given set of sample parameters is

 .. math::